 Alison is currently the Health and Human Services Director of the Colville Confederated Tribes, Nespelem WA and has served as the Project Director/PI, Professional Development Training Grant, Office of Indian Education.
 She has served on the Native Research Network Board of Directors and was a member of the Society for Research on Adolescents.
 Alison has been published in the Prevention Science, Journal of Ethnicity in Substance Abuse and the Journal of Traumatic Stress to name but a few.

-Program Director, University of WA; Clinical Associate Professor, WSU, Dr. Layton is a psychiatrist certified by the American Board of Psychiatry and Neurology and a Clinical Associate Professor in both the University of Washington Department of Psychiatry & Behavioral Sciences and the Washington State University - Spokane Medical Education Program.
+Dr. Layton is a psychiatrist certified by the American Board of Psychiatry and Neurology, and a Clinical Professor in Washington State University's ESFCOM Department of Medical Education and Clinical Sciences.
 He earned his MD and PhD in Pharmacology from Kansas University and completed Psychiatry residency training at the University of Washington in Seattle.
 He serves as Program Director for the University of Washington Psychiatry Residency Training Program – Spokane Track, as well as Medical Director for the Washington State University Program of Excellence in Addictions.
 Dr. Layton is a Distinguished Fellow of the American Psychiatric Association and a member of the American College of Psychiatrists, Washington State Psychiatric Association, Washington State Medical Association and Spokane County Medical Society.

 Tom was the superintendent/CEO for the Lincoln County Public Hospital District in Davenport, WA for 27 years and is currently serving as Strategy Consultant to the CEO and Board regarding health reform strategy and physician relations.
 As superintendent, Tom oversight responsibilities included a critical access hospital, three rural health clinics, a 78-bed nursing home, regional ambulance service, assisted living facility, public health coalition and hospital foundation.
 He is currently on the Better Health Together Board of Directors, member of the Healthier Washington Innovators Leadership Network, Critical Access Hospital Network Board member, the Lincoln County Public Health Coalition as Founder and Board member.
 Tom has served as Board Chair of the Washington State Hospital Association, The Association of Public Hospital Districts, and The Washington Health Foundation.
 Tom was recently recognized as the Healthcare Executive of the Year – Seattle Journal of Business, 2016.